 A description of how the academic partner and the community/industry partner will work together to support the graduate student, identifying who will act as the mentor and who will act as the supervisor, including details of how each will assist the graduate student.

 Dr. Sunny Jardine (UW School of Marine and Environmental Affairs) will be the primary mentor to the graduate student intern.
-The graduate student intern will be enrolled in Dr. Jardine’s [name of class] course.

 Jenna Keeton (Washington Sea Grant) will coordinate and facilitate a student intern presentation at the April 2022 Crabber-Towlane Agreement meeting where the student intern will communicate with crabbers, tug/towboat operators, and state/federal natural resource agencies on the interactive vessel traffic map.